solidjs-community/eslint-plugin-solid/docs/no-react-deps.md

 ### Invalid Examples

-These snippets cause lint errors, and all of them can be auto-fixed.
+These snippets cause lint errors, and some can be auto-fixed.

 ```js
 createEffect(() => {